Search All E-Books

 UK Libraries provide access to numerous e-books across a number of platforms.
 Some of these are dedicated solely to e-books, while others include other types of electronic content such as journal articles or audio-visual resources.
 User options, software requirements, and format availability varies depending on the platform, which can sometimes become confusing for users.

-To help eliminate this confusion, we have created this guide as a quick, handy reference to compare platforms and to understand the options and requirements for accessing and using e-books on each.
+To help eliminate this confusion, we have created this guide as a quick, handy reference to compare platforms and to understand the options and requirements for accessing and using e-books.

 Not finding what you want?
 Call, email, chat with or visit a UK Reference Librarian who will be glad to help you.